Red Faction: Armageddon: Critical reception

-Ben "Yahtzee" Croshaw of Zero Punctuation ranked the game fourth on his list of the Five Worst Games of 2011, saying, "With a plot that felt like it had dropped half its cue cards and peeled the other half off a homeless man's back scabs, and the trademark destructo-physics reduced to a carnival sideshow, Red Faction: Armageddon slips comfortably into the heavily stained underpants of fourth place."

 Path to War

 The PS3 and Xbox 360 versions of the Path to War DLC received "mixed" reviews according to Metacritic.

 Sales

 The sales of Red Faction: Armageddon were poor and the game was considered a commercial failure by THQ.
 Because of this, on June 27, 2011, THQ announced that plans for future installments had been cancelled.
 The disappointing sales of Armageddon, along with other factors, had led THQ to lose $38.4 million in a fiscal year.
 While no actual sales figures are revealed, after THQ declared bankruptcy in December 2012, developer Volition, which was purchased by Deep Silver in an auction, revealed that the development of both Red Faction: Guerrilla and Red Faction: Armageddon had "lost quite a bit" of money for THQ.